2025 Yidan Prize Summit

 Program

-No matter what the future holds, education lights the way
+No matter what the future holds, education paves the way

-Education is the essential driver of human progress.
+Education is the foundation of human flourishing.
 Technology, geo-politics, and demographics change — now faster than ever — but that truth remains constant.

-So how do we keep that idea at the center of global development?
-And what paths can we create so education systems can outpace the extraordinary speed of change?
+So how do we keep that idea at the center of a changing world?
+And what paths can we create so education systems can be resilient and outpace the extraordinary speed of change?

-Themed ‘Education at a crossroads: co-creating paths forward for a brighter future’, this year’s Summit will explore the challenges and opportunities at the intersection of education, technology, and social change.
+Themed ‘Education at a crossroads: co-creating paths forward for a brighter future’, this year’s Summit explored the challenges and opportunities at the intersection of education, technology, and social change.
 And through mutual learning and collaboration, start plotting pathways toward a brighter future.

 At this crossroads, change is not only possible — it is imperative

 Cultivating leaders and building resilient, innovative systems means rethinking every aspect of education.
-We’ll examine pressing issues, including:
+We examined pressing issues, including:

 • how education can help steer us to a more equitable, hopeful world